AviatrixSystems/Docs/HowTos/HowTo_IAM_role.rst

 #######################################

 When the Aviatrix Controller goes through the initial Onboarding process, the `primary access account <http://docs.aviatrix.com/HowTos/onboarding_faq.html#what-is-the-aviatrix-primary-access-account>`_ is created.
-Using the primary access account the Controller can launch gateways and build connectivity in the VPCs that belong to this account.
+Using the primary access account, the Controller can launch gateways and build connectivity in the VPCs that belong to this account.

 If the Controller needs to build connectivity in AWS accounts that are different from the Controller instance's AWS account, secondary access accounts need to be created.

-To create a secondary access account on the Controller, you need to first create IAM roles, policies and establish trust relationship to the primary AWS account.
+To create a secondary access account on the Controller, you need to first create IAM roles, policies and establish a trust relationship to the primary AWS account.

 Follow the steps below to create IAM roles and policies for the secondary access account.